 Two brake levers: the top one is a Drags repro and very nice it is too; the bottom one is the original one from my bike, which has a fully round hole for the brake rod.
 This obviously allows the brake rod to spin when you are trying to adjust the brake, which is irritating.

-This hole should not supposed to be round...
+This hole is not supposed to be round...

 This is a very dodgy picture, nicely illustrating the problem of focusing on small subjects while confusing the auto-focus with a confusion of adjacent objects.
 It shows the brake rod with a small weld, partially closing the hole on each side.
 I use MIG wire as a filler for jobs like this.